LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  Use the most minimal resources required on the Overcloud nodes for a deployment.

    -  Controller: 4 vCPUs and 16GB RAM
-   -  Compute: 2 vCPUs and 2GB RAM
+   -  Compute: 2 vCPUs

+      -  Pre-deployed: 2GB RAM
+      -  Ironic provisioned: 4GB RAM

 -  If using OpenStack as the lab infrastructure, disable port security to allow any MAC and IP address to be used.
 Also disable security groups to avoid further connection issues.